GerardoLopez/TATSSI/README.md

 ## Downloading products from LP DAAC with TATSSI

-Downloading products from the LP DAAC requires a NASA [EarthData](https://urs.earthdata.nasa.gov/) login, please, first regsiter as a user to get the login credentials.
+Downloading products from the LP DAAC requires a NASA [EarthData](https://urs.earthdata.nasa.gov/) login.
+Please, first register as an EarthData user to get login credentials.

 * If gedit is not installed in your system:
   * ```sudo apt install gedit```